nhirsch/mercadolibre.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 Note: if you are accesing with a user belonging to another country other than Argentina, please change the ".com.ar" to your corresponding country extension.

-Once there, the user will have to grant permissions to your APP, as shown on figure 8.
+Once there, the user will have to login and grant permissions to your APP, as shown on figure 8.

 ![Grant](/images/new-realestate-8.png){:style="width:700px;"}
 *<center>figure 8</center>*

-Once the user grants permissions to your APP, it will be automatically redirected to the URL set up in the "Callback URL" when creating your APP (you can edit your APPs settings at any time in the same admin used for creating it), and when redirecting will also add a *CODE*.
-If your "Callback URL" was, for example, https://www.mydomain.com/mercadolibre.php, then the user will be redirected to:
+Once the user grants permissions to your APP, it will be automatically redirected to the URL previously set up in the "Callback URL" when creating your APP (you can edit your APPs settings at any time in the same admin used for creating it), and this redirecting will also add a *CODE* to the URL.
+For instance, if your "Callback URL" was https://www.mydomain.com/mercadolibre.php, then the user will be redirected to:

 <pre class="terminal">
  https://www.mydomain.com/mercadolibre.php?code=YOUR_SECRET_CODE